Remote-First MCP Server Design Guide

 - Starts a publicly reachable MCP server on

-0.0.0.0:8765 - Enables CORS and API-key auth from environment variables
+0.0.0.0:8765 - Enables CORS and is intended to sit behind an edge auth proxy

 - Includes a minimal